Create beautiful mural art with kids in this fun collaborative painting activity! Art project and post by Samara Caughey of Purple Twig.

 A variety of hues of color gives visual depth to the painting.

 Then, put the paint onto plastic plates and offer large brushes, foam brushes and a rolling pin or paint roller wrapped with bubble wrap.
 The kids can paint the bubble wrap and roll the pattern onto the painting.

-I ask the children to keep the paintbrushes and plates together.
+Make sure to keep the paintbrushes and plates together.
 If they want to change colors, they trade both plate and brush.
-I do let them paint any kind of color on the bubble wrap, though!

-For the final step, I put chalk pastels into bowls, lay them onto the painting and let the kids draw.
-I give a little demonstration on creating patterns, making small marks or big sweeping arm movements, and encourage the kids to explore them all.
+For the final step, put chalk pastels into bowls, lay them onto the painting and let the kids draw.
+You can give a little demonstration on creating patterns, making small marks or big sweeping arm movements, and encourage the kids to explore them all.

 When they are finished, the final step is to spray the canvas with hairspray which acts as a fixative.
 This way the chalk won’t keep rubbing off on your clothes every time you try and move this large work of art.
 I learned this one the hard way!

 I hope you try this fun mural art project for kids!

 - Outdoor Art Ideas for Kids to Take the Creativity (and Mess) Outside